 Soil Pest Management – Solarization

 The solarization pest management technique merely mulches the soil in a specific way.

 To use this method efficiently, a transparent plastic cover(paper bag) on top of the mulch during hot, humid conditions to help increase the soil’s temperature.

 Solar radiation from the sun passes through the plastic cover and is converted into heat and transmitted to the soil.

-The soil, however, does not emit back the radiation into the plastic sheet.
+The soil, however, does not emit radiation into the plastic sheet.
 Therefore higher temperatures are achieved.

 Chemical, physical, and biological changes take place.
 This, in turn, causes the reduction or disappearance of many soil pathogens.

 On the other hand, it is equally important to note that this technique’s success largely depended on radiation and temperature.

 With this in mind, pathogens die in the soil rapidly at temperatures of 50ºC.
 The time necessary to cause these deaths depends on the species in question and the sensitivity/heat resistivity of the species.

 The last method used in soil pest management is Biosolarization, which combines two methods.

-This combination achieves higher temperatures than those produced with classical solarization and accumulates a more considerable amount of gases under a single roof.
+This combination achieves higher temperatures than those produced with classical solarization and accumulates a tremendous amount of gases under a single roof.